 Upgraded Resolution: Fires a forceful, one-two punch.
 Demolisher's Fury: Hitting (2) enemy weak points quickly increases all weapon damage by 150% for 5 seconds.

-MW perk only lasts for 5 seconds, and is not significant enough to try for when Close Encounter is an option.
+The MW perk on Glorious Result only lasts for 5 seconds, and is not significant enough to try for when Close Encounter is an option.
 Gun itself is trash, like all Heavy Pistols.

 Upgraded Trajectory: Longer range with lower rate of fire.
 Gambler's Wrath: When armor declines, weapon damage increases by 400% for 10 seconds.